IndecisiveMagician/Line-Coordinated-Delivery-Robot/README.md

 `python3 https_webserver.py`

 Open a web browser on your computer and navigate to the webserver's IP address.
+This can be found with the following command:

+`hostname -I`

 Now you can freely control the robot by picking the room number on the GUI buttons to send it to.

 ## Control using Remote